The Ultimate Guide To Building A Granny Annexe In Your Back Garden

 - Worcestershire, (pictured above)

-- Scotland and more.
+- Bath and more

-It has become our core business and has evolved very quickly from the traditional Swedish log cabin style mobile homes of a few years ago to modern, highly insulated, stylish “mini homes” at the bottom of the garden.
+It has become our core business and has evolved very quickly from the traditional Swedish log cabin style mobile homes of a few years ago to modern, well insulated, stylish “mini homes” at the bottom of the garden.

 It is one of the best ways to add value to your home and become the owner of the “hot property” for resale purposes because multi-generation and independent relative living is becoming one of the most sought after types of property available.

 So if you are ready for the ultimate guide to building a granny annexe in your garden, here it is:-

 Download our free brochure filled with garden annexe and lodge inspiration:

 Before you begin thinking about building a granny annexe in your garden you will need to obtain Planning Permission from your Local Planning Authority.

 If you intend to build an annexe in your garden that someone will be living in, it requires planning permission.